James Buddy Day

-James Buddy Day is a Canadian director, writer and producer.
-He is the principal of Pyramid Productions.
+James Buddy Day is a Canadian director, writer, and producer, and the principal of Pyramid Productions.
+He works in documentary film and television, including true-crime series and specials.
+Day directed 40 Years of Fuckin' Up, a documentary about the American punk rock band NOFX, and is the creator and host of the investigative series Unmarked: A True Crime Podcast, which explores criminal cases and unsolved mysteries.

 Career

 Since 2015, Day has been the showrunner for numerous true crime television documentaries and series including The Shocking Truth, and Sex, Lies & Murder for Pyramid Productions.
-In 2018, Day co-wrote, co-produced and directed, Casey Anthony: Her Friends Speak, in which key individuals involved in the Casey Anthony trial reunited to recall their tense interviews with police, and the media circus surrounding her high-profile trial in which Casey Anthony faced the death penalty for the death of her daughter Caylee.
+In 2018, Day co-wrote, co-produced and directed, Casey Anthony: Her Friends Speak, in which people involved in the Casey Anthony trial reunited.
 That same year Day directed Slender Man Stabbing: The Untold Story, which featured the first interviews with many involved in the Slender Man Stabbing in Waukesha, Wisconsin.
-In 2019, he was the executive producer Oxygen's The Disappearance of Susan Cox Powell with Texas Crew Productions, called the "definitive story" of Susan's final years with "alarming new developments" and "scandalous" never-before-seen videos.
-There will be rare interviews with family members offering a new, closer look into the shocking case.
+In 2019, he was the executive producer of Oxygen's The Disappearance of Susan Cox Powell with Texas Crew Productions.

-In 2021, Day produced and directed the critically acclaimed series Fall River with Blumhouse on Epix.
-Critic Brian Tellerico wrote, “Epix's Fall River reminded me of how well these kind of long-form investigative journalism pieces can be done.”
+In 2021, Day produced and directed the series Fall River with Blumhouse on Epix.
+Critic Brian Tellerico wrote "Epix's Fall River reminded me of how well these kind of long-form investigative journalism pieces can be done".